Plumbing, Business Tips

 Franchise fees and royalty payments make up a key component of a franchising structure.
 A franchise fee amounts to the initial cost of joining the franchise system.
 Royalty payments produce ongoing profits, paid for a certain period, such as monthly or quarterly.

-Each franchise maintains their own system for royalty fees, and some require a fixed percentage or set dollar amount.
+Each franchise maintains its own system for royalty fees, and some require a fixed percentage or set dollar amount.
 Others may use an increasing or decreasing percentage based on sales, and some require none.
 If the royalty fee is based on a percentage of gross sales, it could range between 5 and 9 percent, according to franchise business experts.

 Invest in Systems and Field-Management Software